 - Call to Action - Let them know what to do next.

-When writing copy, it’s really important to know your target audience.
-Speak directly to your ideal client and really dig into their problems for the best results.
-Are they struggling to lose that post baby weight?
-Do they want to put on muscle?
+When writing a copy, it’s essential to know your target audience.
+For the best results, speak directly to your ideal client and dig into their problems.
+Are they struggling to lose that post-baby weight?
+Do they want to build muscle?

 Think about the problems you solve, share how your offer can help, and tell readers what to do to get started.